Are learning resources working for politics students?

 learning resourcespolitics

-Yes.
+Politics students need current readings, dependable digital access, and clear signposting if they are going to keep up with fast-moving debates.
+NSS open-text feedback, analysed using a repeatable NSS open-text analysis methodology, suggests many get that support, but the picture is mixed enough to merit closer attention.
 Across the National Student Survey (NSS) open-text dataset for learning resources (2018–2025), 67.7% of student comments are positive (index +33.6), and in politics the tone on learning resources is also positive at +24.1.
 The NSS theme captures student views on libraries, digital systems and materials, while the CAH discipline lens shows how this plays out in a single subject area.
-Politics feedback remains more mixed overall (51.0% Positive), and the accessibility gap persists with a −7.4 index point difference between disabled and non‑disabled students, so provision works for many but not all.
-What follows applies those sector patterns to the lived experience of politics students working with reading lists, databases and recordings.
+Politics feedback remains more mixed overall (51.0% positive), and the accessibility gap persists with a −7.4 index point difference between disabled and non-disabled students, so provision works for many, but not for all.
+What follows shows how those sector patterns shape the day-to-day experience of politics students using reading lists, databases, and recordings.

 How well do support structures help students use resources?

-Politics students manage extensive reading lists and need to master essay writing and referencing.
-Institutions should keep support frameworks current and targeted, prioritising proactive guidance on navigating digital databases and developing search strategies.
-Workshops that sharpen research techniques are valued and should be part of every programme’s offer.
-Closing the accessibility gap requires default alternative formats, explicit assistive routes at the point of need, and transparent tracking of fixes so students can see when issues are resolved.
+Politics students often juggle dense reading lists, essay conventions, and database-heavy research, so good support saves time and reduces early frustration.
+Institutions should keep support frameworks current and targeted, with proactive guidance on navigating digital databases, refining search strategies, and building confidence with referencing.
+Workshops that sharpen research techniques are consistently useful and should be part of every programme's core offer.
+Closing the accessibility gap also requires alternative formats by default, clear routes into assistive support at the point of need, and transparent tracking of fixes so students can see when issues are resolved.

 Do students have timely, relevant resources?